Jarhawk/PROJET-GPT/README.md

 shows the dashboard when logged in. `index.html` contains PWA metadata with the favicon, manifest and splash screen so you can install the app on mobile.

+### Liquid glass theme

+The UI uses an animated "liquid glass" look across every page.
+Waves and bubble particles are rendered behind glass panels and dialogs, with a glow that follows the mouse on desktop and a ripple effect on mobile.
+A preview of the theme can be enabled by appending `?preview` to the URL on the home or login pages.
+Colours adapt automatically to light or dark mode through the `ThemeProvider`.

+Background animations accept an optional `intensity` prop so pages can tune the opacity of the glow.
+When previewing, you can also append `&intensity=1.5` (for example) to the URL to increase or decrease the transparency.

+Reusable components `LiquidBackground`, `WavesBackground`, `MouseLight` and `TouchLight` are available under `src/components/LiquidBackground`.
+Include them at the root of a page or layout to display the animated waves, bubble particles and interactive lights.

 Le script `src/registerSW.js` enregistre automatiquement un service worker pour activer l'usage hors ligne.
 Lancez `npm run preview` ou servez le dossier `dist` pour vérifier que l'enregistrement fonctionne.
 ### Database